gabesargeant/blog/gabrielsargeant/content/posts/this_site_2/index.md

 If you read my first post about getting into static site development from about a week before this one you'll get a good laugh.
 Or I did.
 I've pretty much made every mistake I could and most of those are related to my not reading the f---ing manual.

-All in all, AWS is like lego, and very easy to chop and change things when you make spelling mistake, register a top level domain that isn't supported by AWS etc etc.
+All in all, AWS is like lego, and very easy to chop and change things when you make a spelling mistake, register a top-level domain that isn't supported by AWS etc.

 Here are all the errors I made listed out.
 Some may call this *development*

 * I badly named the git repo when setting it up. fixed!
-* I wrongly assumed that the top level domain **.dev** would be supported by AWS. it's not!
-So there $18 dollars Im not using soon.
+* I wrongly assumed that the top-level domain **.dev** would be supported by AWS. it's not!
+So there $18 dollars I'm not using soon.
 If it gets support within the next year, I'll be porting it over.
 Otherwise :/ I'm skipping a coffee from the shops for a few days to make up the loss :(
 * I did almost all the config for setting up the site using the .dev TLD before I looking into porting it over.
 This included creating AWS resources and ID's with that TLD in them.[long sigh].
 So I got to do everything twice.
 * Even if It was supported by AWS.
 Google who I registered with has a 'no transfers for 60 days policy' so that would have sucked.
-Though in reading about this I found out the .jp TLD for Japan has special rules around transfers that can only happen within a short window near the renewal / expiry date.
-Who know's why.
-And that 60 day limit may be a pretty standard thing.
+Though in reading about this I found out the .jp TLD for Japan has special rules around transfers that can only happen within a short window near the renewal/expiry date.
+Who knows why.
+And that 60-day limit may be a pretty standard thing.
 I'm not out doing DNS stuff regularly so I'll just roll with it.
 * And last but not least I built a wrong SSL cert, a few times.
 Firstly one that only supported the www. so when I did the bare redirect everything started failing.

 If your thinking, *Gabe isn't this your job*.
 I will happily say that doing infrastructure work isn't my core day job.
-Also I got there in the end ;)
+Also, I got there in the end ;)

 In setting everything up I badly followed these two guides, [1 & 2](
 {{<ref "#links" >}})

 Truthfully it was a very easy process.
 I didn't pull my hair out at all.
-The mistakes I made were more due to me rushing before dinner.
-They were fun to debug rather than anything close to a real issues.
-However I do expect if it was you're first time doing everything you'd find it very intimidating.
+The mistakes I made were more due to my rushing before dinner.
+They were fun to debug rather than anything close to real issues.
+However, I do expect if it was you're first time doing everything you'd find it very intimidating.

 A few cool takeaways:

-1. Everything is cheep cheep cheep at the scale I'm working at.
+1. Everything is cheap cheap cheap at the scale I'm working at.
 1. Everything is single purpose (I'll go into this more)
 1. You can do almost ever step out of order with very little consequence.
-And that is impart due to the design of everything being single use.
+And that is in part due to the design of everything being single-use.

 **Bare redirect thoughts**
 One of the fiddly things in setting up the domain and DNS entries was handling the domain name.
 There is www.gabrielsargeant.com and gabrielsargeant.com.
 They both point to the same resource.
-Yet in the instructions you setup two cloudfront distributions, one for each, both have their own routes that map to their own like named s3 buckets.
+Yet in the instructions, you setup two CloudFront distributions, one for each, both have their own routes that map to their own like-named S3 buckets.
 It's at the bucket level that you then redirect traffic from one of the buckets to the other.
 Effectively handling the missing www. condition.
 This seems odd by design.
-In my mind initially it seems simpler to have a set of alias names at the DNS level that map N:1 content directory.
+In my mind initially, it seems simpler to have a set of alias names at the DNS level that map N:1 content directory.

 **Deploy the content to AWS**
 Again.
-RTFM Gabriel.
+RTFM, Gabriel.
 Deploying is just a Hugo CLI command.
 I won't be writing my own upload tool right now.
 All I have to do is configure the AWS SKD and make sure the IAM permissions exist correctly for the write to S3 for the website bucket.

 However!
 It's easy to write a sentence like: First I pick up the shovel, and then the mountain was moved.

-In reality I hit a few bumps with using the Hugo Deploy.
+In reality, I hit a few bumps with using the Hugo Deploy.

 Firstly, I couldn't get my AWS CLI settings to work with the AWS CLI v1.
 It turns out when you call: **Hugo Deploy**, what Hugo does is try to establish an AWS session object.